augmented-os/augmented-os/docs/architecture/components/task_execution_service/implementation/task_workflow_relationship.md

 ## Lifecycle Coordination

-The lifecycle of task instances is coordinated by the Workflow Orchestrator but executed by the Task Execution Layer:
+The lifecycle of task instances is coordinated by the Workflow Orchestrator but executed by the Task Execution Service:

 ```typescript
 // Example of lifecycle coordination